 It is vital that if you do have a physical Xanax dependence that you do not stop taking the medication suddenly.
 This could potentially cause life-threatening complications and withdrawal symptoms to develop.

-Not undergoing a medical detox for Xanax where there is a physical dependence can also result in developing severe withdrawal symptoms and PAWS (post-acute withdrawal syndrome) PAWS symptoms can last for months and even years with a heavy Xanax dependence.
+Not undergoing a medical detox where there is a physical dependence can also result in developing severe withdrawal symptoms and PAWS (post-acute withdrawal syndrome) PAWS symptoms can last for months and even years with a heavy Xanax dependence.

 Physical Xanax withdrawal symptoms include: